LogtalkDotOrg/logtalk3/coding/kate/NOTES.md

 	KDE5:	~/.local/share/katepart5/syntax

 and restart Kate and KWrite.
-Logtalk source files (including the library entities and the programming examples) are formatted using tabs (with a width equivalent to 4 spaces); you may set the tab width on the editor preference panel.
+Logtalk source files (including the library entities and the programming examples) are indented using tabs (a common setting is a tab width equivalent to 4 spaces); you may set the tab width on the editor preference panel.